txcrew/pkrdocs/content/guide/properties/classifications/position.md

 {{< badge "Coaster" >}}
 {{< badge "Concept: Ride" >}}

-The orientation and seating arrangement of passengers, including their posture and position in relation to the track.
+Passengers' seating arrangement, posture and position relative to the track.

 {{% details title="Conventional" closed="true" %}}
 Passengers are seated in rows facing forward or backward above the track.